On this page:

 Much of the increase in the number of detached house approvals were in Metropolitan Melbourne’s growth area municipalities.
 The five growth area municipalities are Cardinia, Casey, Hume, Melton, Whittlesea, and Wyndham.
 These municipalities saw nearly 22,000 residential building approvals for houses in the 12 months to March 2021.

 Figure 2: Quarterly number of building approvals of detached houses by region, Victoria.
 Source: Building Approvals, ABS

-Planning has ensured there land to meet the surge in demand
+Planning ensures there is land to meet demand

 The sudden and significant increase in approvals for detached houses was possible because there has been enough land.
 This was because there was a substantial pipeline of strategic land supply.
 There were also enough retails lots, or land going through the subdivision process.

 The Urban Development Program found that at the end of the 2019 calendar year, there were around 43,000 proposed lots in the growth areas.
 These proposed lots in the pipeline enabled the release of a record 22,700 lots to end users to build houses on in 2020.

 Figure 3: Number of proposed greenfield lots, by growth area, December 2019.
 Source: DELWP Urban Development Program